Adin222/nelson-test-app/README.md

 First you have to clone this repo to your PC.

 ## Create .env file
 Create .env file in root of your project and paste these variables.
 You will need to generate your own unique values in the Firebase console.
+Next, you will need to manually create a models collection in Firebase and add two documents.
+Each document should include position (x,y,z), rotation (x,y,z), scale, and modelUrl.
+The modelUrl must be either /models/model1.glb or /models/model2.glb.

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=...